Updating the Database Configuration

-You can add and remove Participating Clusters of a CRDB to change the CRDB topology.
+You can add and remove participating clusters of a CRDB to change the CRDB topology.
 Use the participating clusters list to manage the changes to CRDB topology in the UI.
-You can make one or more changes at any one time to the Participating Cluster list.
+You can make multiple changes at once to the Participating Cluster list.
 The changes you make to the list are committed when the database configuration is saved.

-After any new Participating Clusters are added to an existing CRDB, the new CRDB instance does allow connections and read operations, however it does not allow write operations until it catches up to the syncing state.
+After you add new participating clusters to an existing CRDB, the new CRDB instance can accept connections and read operations.
+The new instance does not accept write operations until it is in the syncing state.
 New participating clusters create the CRDB instance based on the global CRDB configuration.